 Sign #1: You Never Lose Your Cool

 Patience is a sure-fire sign of someone well-equipped for the customer service profession.
 Being able to remain calm in times of stress is one of the greatest attributes to have in the industry.
-This is not necessarily a quality you were born with either; it may be a skill you developed overtime.
+This is not necessarily a quality you were born with either; it may be a skill you developed over time.

-Example: During the first few years as a CSR spikes in call volume would send you in a tailspin, however, after getting through your fair share of days dealing with high volume, and angry customers, you no longer shudder at the idea, rather, you get through the day graciously, and learn to handle even the worst customers with an even temper.
+Example: During the first few years as a CSR, spikes in call volume would send you in a tailspin, however, after getting through your fair share of days dealing with high volume, and angry customers, you no longer shudder at the idea, rather, you get through the day graciously, and learn to handle even the worst customers with an even temper.

 Sign #2: You Make Complicated Things Easy to Understand

 Can you put together IKEA furniture without pulling your hair out?
-Then you may have a flare for breaking down complex information and making it simple to consume.
+Then you may have a flair for breaking down complex information and making it simple to consume.
 Customer service experts are able to see a lot of information and relay it in a manner that is easy to digest to just about anyone, at any age.

 Example: The ability to solve problems without being able to see them, is a sign that you are extremely knowledgeable about a product.
 If a caller asks how to fix something, and you can successfully break down each step to the point of resolution – without asking for further assistance – or getting confused yourself – then you probably have a good handle on this whole customer service thing.